This Amish Breakfast Casserole is my house's most requested breakfast recipe. Easy to put together Christmas Eve for Santa's breakfast.

 Instructions

-Finally, add all of the other ingredients and mix well.
+- Add the remaining ingredients and mix well.
 Add salt and pepper if you wish.
-Go light on the salt though as the cheese and bacon brings saltiness to the dish.
+Go light on the salt, though, as the cheese and bacon bring saltiness to the dish.

 Substitutions